Kradus/Chess/README.md

 For starting you can use the "start.bat" file for Windows or the "start.sh" file for Linux.

+When you want a list of the commands please type in "help".
+The game can only be reset if a match is finished.

 The view language of this program is only English because it has no I18n support.

 If there are any questions about the program you can ask me in a personal conversation or by phone or e-mail.